Colegio Hebreo Monte Sinaí: History

 It was established in 1943.
 It was originally located in Colonia Roma, in Cuauhtémoc, in a building acquired by three people in 1942.
 In 1966 a new campus opened in Naucalpan, State of Mexico; its headstone was laid in 1965.

+In 1991, the first stone of a third campus was laid in the Bosques de las Lomas neighborhood, designed by renowned architect Abraham Zabludovsky.
+It was inaugurated on May 8, 1994, in a grand community celebration.

 It began the International Baccalaureate in 2010.

+Among its alumni is the Mexican-Israeli entrepreneur Isaac Assa.